ArtemyAndrienko/skopeo/docs/skopeo.1.md

   An image in a registry implementing the "Docker Registry HTTP API V2".
 By default, uses the authorization state in either `$XDG_RUNTIME_DIR/containers/auth.json`, which is set using `(kpod login)`.
 If the authorization state is not found there, `$HOME/.docker/config.json` is checked, which is set using `(docker login)`.

   **docker-archive:**_path_[**:**_docker-reference_]
-  An image is stored in the `docker save` formated file.  _docker-reference_ is only used when creating such a file, and it must not contain a digest.
+  An image is stored in the `docker save` formatted file.  _docker-reference_ is only used when creating such a file, and it must not contain a digest.

   **docker-daemon:**_docker-reference_
   An image _docker-reference_ stored in the docker daemon internal storage.  _docker-reference_ must contain either a tag or a digest.
-Alternatively, when reading images, the format can also be docker-daemon:algo:digest (an image ID).
+Alternatively, when reading images, the format can be docker-daemon:algo:digest (an image ID).

   **oci:**_path_**:**_tag_
   An image _tag_ in a directory compliant with "Open Container Image Layout Specification" at _path_.